 11. Analytical Skills

-In every effort that you do, with every result you achieve, every website traffic you gain, and every movement on the internet, they can be analyzed.
+Every effort that you make, with every result you achieve, every website traffic you gain, and every movement on the internet, can be analyzed.
 Of course, it’s not always that easy.
 But just by knowing this, means that you can evaluate your efforts in managing your eCommerce business and predict certain outcomes.
 Knowing what to analyze, what to do with empirical data, and implementing strategies based on them can greatly impact the success of your business.